jayronsoares/optimizing_sql_logic/README.md

 # Optimizing SQL Queries for Improved Performance

 In the realm of database querying, optimizing SQL queries is crucial to enhance both performance and readability.
 While subqueries are commonly employed in SQL queries, they can occasionally result in inefficient execution plans.
-By substituting subqueries with more optimized alternatives, query performance can be significantly enhanced.
 Below, we present 20 examples of SQL queries that have been optimized by employing more efficient alternatives.

 1. **Original Query:**